-F Intrepreneurship Dev velopment (BBAC 4.
-3) Teaching Hours: 4 Total Credit: 4 Total Marks: 80 Group: Core Objective: The purpose of the paper is to orient the learner toward entrepreneurship as a career option and creative thinking and behavior.
+Entrepreneurship Development (BBAC 4.3) Teaching Hours: 4 Total Credits: 4 Total Marks: 80 Group: Core

+The purpose of the paper is to orient the learner toward entrepreneurship as a career option and creative thinking and behaviour.

-- ii) Techniques of Idea generation. - iii) Types of Startups, Sources of Finance for entrepreneurs, Evaluation of New Venture proposals etc. - iv) Special issues for entrepreneurs such as challenges and opportunities, disruptive innovation, and business models etc.
+- 1. Introduction to entrepreneurship. - 2.
+Techniques of Idea generation. - 3.
+Types of Start-ups, Sources of Finance for entrepreneurs, Evaluation of New Venture proposals etc. - 4.
+Special issues for entrepreneurs such as challenges and opportunities, disruptive innovation, and business models etc.

-Unit Contents

-I Introduction:

-Entrepreneur - Meaning- importance- nature, types, and challenges.
-Economic difference between Entrepreneur and Intrapreneur.
-Entrepreneurship development-its importance- Role of Entrepreneurship in economic development Characteristics of successful entrepreneurs.
-Social entrepreneurs, meaning and importance, Women Entrepreneurs, Reasons for low/no women entrepreneur, their Problems and Prospects.

-II Entrepreneurial skills:-

-Entrepreneurial leadership- meaning and characteristics, entrepreneurial leadership, Significance and impediment of creativity in entrepreneurship process, Techniques of Idea generation and screening.

-III New Venture planning and financing:-

-Franchising-process and opportunities, Business plan-need, perspective, elements, Business plan failures, Managing growing and ending the new venture - Preparing for the new venture launch, criteria for evaluating new venture proposals; Early management decisions; New venture expansionstrategies and issues - Going public - ending the venture.
+Content Unit Content 1 Introduction: Entrepreneur - Meaning- importance- nature, types, and challenges.
+Role and Functions of Entrepreneur, Economic difference between Entrepreneur and Intrapreneur.
+Entrepreneurship development-its importance- Role of Entrepreneurship in economic development, Characteristics of successful entrepreneurs.
+Social entrepreneurs, meaning and importance, Women Entrepreneurs, reasons for low/no women entrepreneur, their Problems and Prospects.
+Ease of doing business, Case studies of: Govt. initiatives for promotion of Entrepreneurship in India, Start-up nation, Obstacles for women entrepreneur.
+II Entrepreneurial Skills: - Entrepreneurial leadership- meaning and characteristics, entrepreneurial leadership, Significance and impediment of creativity in entrepreneurship process, Techniques of Idea generation and screening, Steps of Idea Generation. Ш New Venture planning and financing: - Franchising-process and opportunities, Business plan-need, perspective, elements, Business plan failures, managing growing and ending the new venture - Preparing for the new venture launch, criteria for evaluating new venture proposals; Early management decisions; New venture expansion strategies and issues - Going public - ending the venture.
+IV International Entrepreneurs: - Global Entrepreneurs- Opportunities and challenges, Disruptive innovation- meaning and process, Business models; Role of Central Government and State Government in promoting Entrepreneurship - Introduction to various; incentives, subsidies and grants - Export Oriented Units - Government Schemes.

-IV International Entrepreneurs:-

-Global Entrepreneurs- Opportunities and challenges, Disruptive innovation- meaning and process, Business models; Role of Central Government and State Government in promoting Entrepreneurship - Introduction to various; incentives, subsidies and grants - Export Oriented Units - Government Schemes.

 - 1. Entrepreneurship: Creating and Leading an Entrepreneurial Organization, Kumar, Arya, Pearson, India - 2.
-Entrepreneurship: Starting, Developing and Managing a New Enterprise,

-Hishrich, Peters, Irwin.

-- 3. Launching New Ventures: An Entrepreneurial Approach, Allen, K.R., Cengage Learning. - 4.
-Entrepreneurship Development, Ramachandran, K., Tata McGraw Hill, India. - 5.
+Entrepreneurship: Starting, Developing and Managing a New Enterprise, Hishrich, Peters, Irwin - 3.
+Launching New Ventures: An Entrepreneurial Approach Cengage Learning, Allen, K.R., - 4.
+Entrepreneurship Development, Ramachandran K., Tata McGraw Hill, New Delhi, India. - 5.
 Entrepreneurship, Roy, Rajeev, Oxford University Press. - 6.
-Entrepreneurship, Hisrich, Robert D., Michael Peters and Dean Shephered, Tata McGraw Hill, New Delhi.
+Entrepreneurship, Hisrich, Robert D., Michael Peters and Dean Shephered, Tata McGraw Hill, New Delhi

-Production and Operations Management (BBAC 4.4) Teaching Hours: 4 Total Credit: 4 Total Marks: 80 Group: Core Objective: To understand the production and operation function and familiarize
+Production and Operations Management (BBAC 4.4) Teaching Hours: 4 Total Credits: 4 Total Marks: 80 Group: Core

-Objective: To understand the production and operation function and familiarize students with the technique for planning and control.
+To understand the production and operation function and familiarize students with the technique for planning and control.